-- Crowns and bridges: Covered at the PDT; three crowns per family per year; benefit is granted once per tooth in a five-year period subject to pre-authorisation. - Partial chrome cobalt frame dentures: Two partial frames per beneficiary in a five-year period subject to pre-authorisation. - Orthodontics (fixed braces): R16 450 per beneficiary per lifetime will apply to each case assessed as severe according to the orthodontic index; limited to individuals from age nine, and younger than 18 - subject to pre-authorisation. - Implants: Two implants per beneficiary in a five-year period; cost of implant components limited to R2 865 per implant subject to pre-authorisation. - Surgery in dental rooms: Covered at the PDT.
+- Crowns and bridges: Covered at the PDT; three crowns per family per year; benefit is granted once per tooth in a five-year period\. - Partial chrome cobalt frame dentures: Two partial chrome cobalt frame dentures per beneficiary in a five-year period\. - Orthodontics (fixed braces): R17 420 per beneficiary per lifetime will apply to each case assessed as severe according to the orthodontic index; limited to individuals from age nine, and younger than 18\. - Dental implants: Two implants per beneficiary in a five-year period; cost of implant components limited to R3 034 per implant\. - · Surgery in dental rooms: Covered at the PDT.